-Estate tax is a tax that must be paid by the estate of a deceased person prior to distributing the remainder of the estate to the deceased person’s beneficiaries and heirs.
+An estate tax is a tax that the estate of a deceased person must pay before distributing the remainder of the estate to the deceased person’s beneficiaries and heirs.

-In Illinois, when an individual passes away owning more than $4 million in assets, the individual’s estate will be subject to Illinois estate tax to the extent that the value of the estate exceeds this threshold.
+In Illinois, when an individual passes away owning more than $4 million in assets, the individual’s estate will be subject to Illinois estate tax to the extent that the estate's value exceeds this threshold.
 For example, if an estate has $6 million in assets, $2 million will be taxable.
-This threshold can be lowered by the deceased individual giving gifts in excess of the annual gift tax exclusion throughout the course of his or her life.
+This threshold can be lowered by the deceased individual giving gifts over the annual gift tax exclusion throughout their life.

-In addition to Illinois estate tax, a federal estate tax applies to some Illinois estates.
-At the time of this article’s publication the federal estate tax exemption exceeds $11 million.
+In addition to the Illinois estate tax, a federal estate tax applies to some Illinois estates.
+At the time of this article’s publication, the federal estate tax exemption exceeds $11 million.

-For more on estate tax, check out our article: How to Avoid Estate Tax in Illinois.
+For more on the estate tax, check out our article: How to Avoid Estate Taxes in Illinois.

 For more on Illinois gift tax, check out: Illinois Gift Tax Explained.

-The difference between inheritance tax and estate tax is that estate tax is paid by the deceased person’s estate before any payments are made to the beneficiaries and heirs while inheritance tax is paid by the beneficiaries and heirs as part of their income tax returns after receiving an inheritance.
+The difference between inheritance tax and estate tax is that estate tax is paid by the deceased person’s estate before any payments are made to the beneficiaries and heirs.
+In contrast, inheritance tax is paid by the beneficiaries and heirs as part of their income tax returns after receiving an inheritance.

-Again, while Illinois and the federal government both require estates to pay estate tax if they exceed the state and federal asset thresholds, neither Illinois nor the federal government treat inheritances as the beneficiary’s income for income tax purposes.
+Again, while Illinois and the federal government require estates to pay estate tax if they exceed the state and federal asset thresholds, neither Illinois nor the federal government treats inheritances as the beneficiary’s income for income tax purposes.
 Therefore, receiving an inheritance is not a taxable event in Illinois.